 The primary goal in first phase was educating the patient and preventing secondary complications and maintaining the strength of the lower limb muscles.
+Secondary complications include deep vein thrombosis and pressure sores.
 To prevent secondary complications ankle toe movements were given, in which the patient was asked to perform ankle dorsiflexion and plantarflexion and repeat for 10 times every 2 hourly.